Innovative remedial investigation results in significant cost savings

 Ultimately, our work and proactive communications transformed a potentially negative experience with the public into a positive one.

 Our client, a responsible party at a Superfund site, needed support with remedial investigation, design, and action to address lead-contaminated soil present at and surrounding the site located on a former foundry.
 National, state, and community stakeholders had both common and distinct concerns about the soil contamination and how the cleanup efforts could impact public health and safety.

 We knew a conventional approach would not suffice given the complexities of the site.
 Instead, we went back in time to investigate the history of the entire site to uncover other potential sources of contamination.
-Our “one team” approach included our civil, geotechnical and chemical engineers, geologists and scientists to conduct a “fingerprint analysis,” determined which lead samples came from the former foundry, and that most of the lead in the soil within a 10-block area of the foundry came from other sources.
+Our “one team” approach included our civil, geotechnical and chemical engineers, geologists and scientists to conduct a “fingerprint analysis,” which determined which lead samples came from the former foundry and that most of the lead in the soil within a 10-block area of the foundry came from other sources.

-Delivered significant project cost and time savings with an extensive remedial investigation into other responsible sources using our innovative “source analysis methodology,” including fingerprint and statistical analysis
+Delivered significant project cost and time savings with an extensive remedial investigation into other responsible sources using our innovative source analysis methodology, including fingerprint and statistical analysis

-- Transformed a potentially negative experience with the public into a positive one with proactive communications and educating stakeholders and the surrounding community
+Transformed a potentially negative experience with the public into a positive one with proactive communications and educating stakeholders and the surrounding community